rmrsk/EBGeometry/Docs/Sphinx/source/index.rst

 EBGeometry's user documentation
 ===============================

-This is the user documentation for EBGeometry, a small C++ package for computing signed distance fields from surface tesselations and analytic shapes.
+This is the user documentation for EBGeometry, a small C++ package for efficiently representing implicit functions and signed distance fields for complex geometries.
 Although EBGeometry is a self-contained package, it is was originally written for usage with embedded boundary (EB) and immersed boundary (IB) codes.
-EBGeometry provides the geometry representation through an implicit or signed distance function, but does not the discrete geometry generation, i.e. the generation of cut-cells for a given geometry.
+EBGeometry provides the geometry representation through an implicit or signed distance function, but does not provide the discrete geometry generation, i.e. the generation of cut-cells for a given geometry.

 The basic features of EBGeometry are as follows: